Most Recent Updates:

 Further, while pregnancy itself is a risk factor, underlying conditions may also play a role.
 Diabetes, asthma, obesity, and cardiac issues are also associated with increased severity of influenza infection; however, the data on influenza infection of specific pregnant women who are obese or have diabetes, asthma, or cardiac concerns is not known.

-While influenza infection can be serious during any trimester, overall, it does appear to be more severe in the second and (mostly) third trimesters.
+Severity: However, while influenza infection can be serious during any trimester, it does appear to be more severe in the second and (mostly) third trimesters.

 Recent research on how the immune system changes during pregnancy may offer an explanation: